ruricolist/infix-math/README.md

 (This approach is taken from Haskell and Fortran.)

-If you need more flexibility, declare the operators.
+If you need more flexibility, declare the operators using `declare-binary-operator` or `declare-unary-operator`.

+To declare a unary operator:

+    (declare-unary-operator √)

 To copy the precedence of another operator:

     (declare-binary-operator <*> :from *)

-To declare a unary operator:

-    (declare-unary-operator √)

 To declare an operator right-associative: